 The courts have recognized, that in exceptional circumstances, the right for a syndicate to request (by the means of a safeguard order) a judgment to compel a recalcitrant co-owner to pay the amounts owing immediately (in whole or in part).
 This safeguard order is not the ideal way to bring a co-owner into compliance, however, it is sometimes a useful mechanism to maintain the syndicate’s finances in order.

 Hire an experienced lawyer

 When a co-owner fails to pay common expenses, the syndicate should not wait to collect them, as acting promptly is a key to sound management.
 It is therefore necessary for the directors to know the coercive means at their disposal to compel a co-owner to pay his debt.
 To this end, it is strongly recommended that the syndicate hires the services of an experienced lawyer in co-ownership law.
 The latter will be able to advise the directors, so that the syndicate may assert its rights.

-Bailiff Co-owner’s default of payment Common expenses (condo fees) Court of Québec Demand letter Hypothecary creditor Hypothecary recourse Land Registry Office Legal hypothec Legal hypothec of the syndicate of co-owners Legal Hypothec-Prior notice of exercise of a hypothecary right (divided co-ownership) Legal proceeding Safeguard order Service (notification) Small claims division Superior Court of Québec
+Arrears Bailiff Common expenses (condo fees) Court of Québec Demand letter Hypothecary creditor Interest Land registry office Legal hypothec Legal hypothec of the syndicate of co-owners Legal proceeding Legal recourse Non-payment Notice of assessment Notification Operating expenses Prior notice of exercise of a hypothecary right (divided co-ownership) Québec Land Register Recourse relating to the exercise of a hypothecary right Registered mail (certified) Right to follow Safeguard order Sale under control of justice Service (notification) Small claims division Superior Court of Québec Unpaid expenses